 Smathers beach

-Surprisingly Key West really isn’t known for its beaches.
+Surprisingly, Key West really isn’t known for its beaches.
 Most visitors hang out at their hotel pools, the marina, or the infamous Duval Street.
-However, there are a few places you can head for some beach time.
+However, you can head for some beach time in a few places.
 Our favorite was Smather’s Beach!
 It’s a beautiful sandy beach with plenty of idyllic palm trees for shade.
 There’s a volleyball court and places you can rent kayaks and stand-up paddleboard boards as well.

 Other Great Key West Beaches Include